onzfonz/comp227/src/content/6/en/part6c.md

 }
 ```

-Now the variable `dispatch` we define in the `App` component,
-which practically is the `dispatch` function of the redux store, has been added to the array `useEffect` receives as a parameter.
+Remember that `dispatch` is essentially the ***dispatch function*** of our redux store.
-**If** the value of the dispatch variable would change during runtime,
+**If** the value of `dispatch` were to change during runtime,
 the effect would be executed again.
 This however cannot happen in our application, so the warning is unnecessary.

-Another way to get rid of the warning would be to disable ESlint on that line:
+A potential alternative to rid ourselves of the warning would be to disable ESlint on that line:

 ```js
 const App = () => {